UPHSL-CCS/j4a-pl-teamba/README.md

 **Larie (If-else statements):**
 While implementing if-else statements in both languages, I found that the biggest difference wasn't just syntax but how each language evaluates conditions.
 JavaScript's loose typing means almost anything can be a condition, while Python is more explicit.
 The JavaScript ternary operator (`? :`) versus Python's conditional expression (`if-else`) also shows how languages can approach the same concept with different syntax priorities.

+**Agatha (Loops):**
+Working on the loops made me realized that Python and JavaScript both use loops, but they handle them differently.
+In Python, for loops are usually used to go through a list or a range while in JavaScript, the for loop needs initialization, condition, and an increment.
+JavaScript also has a do-while loop, which Python doesn’t have.
+Python uses indentation to define the loop body, while JavaScript uses curly braces.
+Both languages support while, break, and continue in similar ways.

 ---